fbpx Skip to main content

 To help you answer, i will now delve a little deeper into each of the 5 questions.
 But beforehand, there is one thing that must be clarified.
 When people speak about the Kumano Kodo they generally mean the Nakahechi route and 99% of the information out there is based on the Nakahechi route.
 However, the Kumano Kodo consists of many different routes much like the Camino in Europe.
 And like the Camino you can choose to walk a different route or link multiple routes for a bigger and more diverse Kumano Kodo walking experience.
 I have included some additional information about each route towards the bottom of this blog.

-Kumano Kodo tour Question 1
+Kumano Kodo walking tour Question 1

 (Guided or not)